 Who can use the JR Pass?

-All tourist that enter Japan on a short term tourist visa can make use of the Japan Rail Pass.
+All tourists that enter Japan on a short-term tourist visa can make use of the Japan Rail Pass.
 You will need to show the actual Temporary Visitor stamp/sticker you received upon entering Japan.

 Purchasing and exchanging